 • For a little extra chocolate, add a few (3-4) chocolate chips after you’ve removed the cookies from the oven.
 Add them almost immediately after taking them out of the oven.

-• For perfectly round cookies, use round cookie cutter.
+• For perfectly round cookies, use a round cookie cutter.

 Nutrition